carldubois/bigiq-cm-restapi-reference/markdown/t_apply_deploy_firewall_policies.md

   },
 }
 ```
-The following is the JSON response from the PATCH.
+The following is the JSON response from the PATCH operation.
 The response to any successful PATCH is the complete patched object with the patch applied:
 ```
 {
     "description": "Virtual Server for VirtualServer_1",